rpmoseley/pyisam/README.md

 To get help on the tests, run the following command:

 $ python -m tests -h

+To displaying the backend and ISAM variant being used, issue the following command:

+$ python -m tests -V

 Defining the row layout
 -----------------------